An assortment of different faces

 Caregiving Responsibilities

-When organizations ask team members to split themselves into two separate people—one for work and one for home—it creates a lot of tension.
+When organizations ask team members to split themselves into two people—one for work and one for home—it creates a lot of tension.
 At work, they must remain stoic, efficient, and impersonal.
 While at home, they are allowed to indulge in being human.
 Professionalism puts these two dimensions of our lives in opposition and competition, rarely allowing us to have a healthy synergy.

 Ideologies